xhuseyin/notebook/english/words.md

 something such as a mark or symbol used to show the beginning or end of separate elements in a text, computer program, etc.:

 This line of code uses the comma as a delimiter.

+#### abbreviation

+noun

+a short form of a word or phrase:
+"ITV" is the abbreviation for "Independent Television".